Likash28/Novoenzyme_Thermo_Stability_Prediction_-_Sequence_Generation/README.md

 **User-Friendly Interface**: We've made it easy!
 The tool offers a user-friendly command-line interface (CLI) that guides you through inputting enzyme sequences, predicting their thermal stability, and generating fresh sequences.
 It's as straightforward as following clear instructions and prompts.

 **Customization**: Tweak it your way!
-The tool allows customization of various parameters such as generation strategy, population size, and evolutionary operators, so you can fine-tune the sequence generation process to match your specific needs.
+The tool allows customization of various parameters such as generation strategy, population size, and evolutionary operators, so you can fine-tune the sequence generation process to match your specific needs. pabilities.

-**Performance Evaluation**: You get comprehensive performance evaluations.
-Assess the reliability of thermal stability predictions with metrics like accuracy, precision, recall, and the F1-score.

-**Data Visualization**: We've got visuals!
-Analyze and interpret results using data visualization capabilities.
 Generate plots and charts to visualize predicted stability score distributions, compare different sequences, and track sequence generation progress.

 ## Dependencies 🧩